acquia/blt/readme/features-workflow.md

 Finally, you have to be careful when updating core and contributed modules.
 If those updates make changes to a module’s configuration schema, you must make sure to also update your exported features definitions.
 Otherwise, the next time you run features-import it will import a stale configuration schema and cause unexpected behavior.
 We need to find a better way of preventing this than manually monitoring module updates.
 Find more information in [this discussion](https://www.drupal.org/node/2745685).

+### Overriding configuration

+If you need to override the default configuration provided by another project (or core), the available solutions are:

+* Use a feature module.
+Features will prevent a PreExistingConfigException from being thrown when a feature containing pre-existing configuration is installed.
+It is recommended that you add a dependency on the features module in your feature module to ensure that features is actually enabled during installation.
+* Move your config into the a custom profile.
+Configuration imports for Profiles are treated differently than for module.
+Importing pre-existing configuration for a Profile will not throw a PreExistingConfigException.
+* Use [config rewrite](https://www.drupal.org/project/config_rewrite), which will allow you to rewrite the configuration of another module prior to installation.
+* Use the [config override system](https://www.drupal.org/docs/8/api/configuration-api/configuration-override-system) built into core.
+This has [some limitations](https://www.drupal.org/node/2614480#comment-10573274) of which you should be wary.

+Using a feature module is the recommended approach.

 ### Other gotchas

 Features is a ground-up rewrite in Drupal 8 and is maturing quickly, but may still have some traps.
 Developers should keep a close eye on exported features, and TA need to carefully review features in PRs for the gotchas and best practices listed above.